SepDynamics/sep-trader/README.md

 implementations, ensuring that any experimental placeholders are excluded from live trading binaries.

+Configure `-DSEP_CPU_ONLY=ON` to automatically enable `SEP_BACKTESTING` and skip CUDA targets, allowing backtesting builds on machines without GPUs.

 ## 🏢 Professional Features

 ### **✅ Currently Operational**